How to use lube

 Whether you're a little dry downstairs or just fancy experimenting, lubricant is a useful addition to the bedside drawer.
 But what is lube?
-And how you do you use it?
+And how do you use it?
+Read on as we explain how to use lube in the bedroom.

 Lube.
 Just saying the word is fun isn’t it?
 Luuuube.
 But why use it?
 Because, in general, the wetter sex is, the better.
+Reducing friction means everyone has more fun.
 Just ensure you know how and when to use lubricant before you squeeze an entire bottle into your pants.

 Natural lubrication and vaginal dryness

-Women’s vaginas are clever things.
-When a girl gets turned on, her vagina starts to produce a natural lubricating fluid.
+Vaginas are clever things.
+When it gets turned on, the vagina starts to produce a natural lubricating fluid.
 This cuts down friction during sex and protects all the delicate tissue down there.

-However, sometimes a gal’s lady parts don’t always moisten up enough for penetration.
+However, sometimes a vagina don’t always moisten up enough for penetration.
 This could be either due to a lack of foreplay, changes in menstrual cycle, breastfeeding, and also if you’re on antidepressants, antihistamines or the pill.
-Rather than just going for it regardless – which will hurt her – consider helping things along with lubricant.
+Rather than just going for it regardless – which will hurt – consider helping things along with lubricant.

 Lubricant and anal sex